PX4/PX4-user_guide/en/sensor/optical_flow.md

 # Optical Flow

 Optical Flow uses a downward facing camera and a downward facing distance sensor for position estimation.
-Optical Flow based navigation is supported by: EKF2 and LPE.

 ## Setup